C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 **Case Study: Microsoft GW-BASIC (1975-1983)**

-Let us now apply the layered reading approach to a specific code artifact.
+We now apply the layered reading approach to a specific code artifact.
 Examine this snippet:

 ```
 ; [ This translation created 10-Feb-83 by Version 4.3 ]